adumont/hrm-cpu/README.md

 The **Control Unit** is a Finite State Machine.
 It takes as input the instruction, and some external signals, and generate control signals that will orchestrate the data flow along the data path.

-The following chart shows all the steps and control signals involved in each instruction:
+The following chart shows all the steps (clock-cycles) and control signals involved in each instruction:

-Control Signals:

 ![](assets/control-signals-1.png)
 ![](assets/control-signals-2.png)